Secret Invasion (miniseries): Filming

-Filming had begun by September 1, 2021, in London, under the working title Jambalaya, with Bezucha and Selim directing the series, and Sylvaine Dufaux and Remi Adefarasin serving as cinematographers.
+Filming had begun by September 1, 2021, in London, under the working title Jambalaya, with Selim directing the series, and Remi Adefarasin serving as cinematographer.
 Filming was previously expected to begin in mid-August 2021.
 Jackson began filming his scenes on October 14, after already working on The Marvels which was filming in London at the same time.
 Filming occurred in West Yorkshire, England, including Leeds on January 22, Huddersfield on January 24, and in Halifax at Piece Hall from January 24 to 31, 2022.
 Filming occurred at the Liverpool Street station on February 28, 2022.
+Soundstage work occurred at Pinewood Studios on seven of its stages, as well as Hallmark House, and Versa Studios.
 Filming wrapped on April 25, 2022.
-Additional filming was also expected to occur across Europe.
+Additional filming occurred in London's Brixton neighborhood, and was also expected to occur across Europe.

+In mid-2022, factions of the crew and the series' creative leaders experienced disagreements which "debilitated" the production.
 Jackson revealed in mid-June 2022 that he would return to London in August to work on reshoots for Secret Invasion, after doing the same for The Marvels.
 McDonald was returning to London by the end of July for the reshoots, which he said were to make the series "better" and to go "much deeper than before".
 He also indicated that a new writer was brought on to the production to work on the additional material.
 Jackson completed his reshoots by August 12, 2022, while Clarke filmed scenes in London at the end of September.
+By early September, many crew members on the series had been replaced, while co-executive producer Chris Gary, the Marvel Studios Production and Development executive overseeing the series, was reassigned and expected to leave the studio when his contract expired at the end of 2023.
+Jonathan Schwartz, a senior Marvel Studios executive and a member of the Marvel Studios Parliament group, was dispatched to oversee the production.
+Bezucha also left the series during this time due to new scheduling conflicts with the reshoots.
+Jackson said because Selim became the director of all the series' episodes, it provided consistency for the cast and crew with the ideas and concepts and allowed Selim to make the series his way.
 Eben Bolter served as the cinematographer during additional photography which lasted for four months.

 Post-production

-James Stanger and Melissa Lawson Cheung serve as editors.
+Pete Beaudreau, Melissa Lawson Cheung, Drew Kilcoin, and James Stanger serve as editors, while Georgina Street serves as the visual effects producer and Aharon Bourland as the visual effects supervisor.
+Visual effects for the series were provided by Digital Domain, FuseFX, Luma Pictures, MARZ, One of Us, Zoic Studios, and Cantina Creative.

 Music

 In February 2023, Kris Bowers was revealed to be composing for the series, and was working on the score at that time.
+The series' main title track, "Nick Fury (Main Title Theme)", was released digitally as a single by Marvel Music and Hollywood Records on June 20.